 - veteran’s status

-Caste-based discrimination and/or harassment violates the University’s commitment to ensuring equal opportunity in educational, occupational, and professional advancement, and is prohibited under Title VII of the Civil Rights Act of 1964, under U-M SPG 201.35 (Non-Discrimination), and under SPG 201.89-1 (Discrimination and Harassment).
-Instances of caste-based discrimination may be reported using the Discrimination and Harassment Reporting Form.
+Caste-based discrimination and/or harassment violates the university’s commitment to ensuring equal opportunity in educational, occupational, and professional advancement, and is prohibited under Title VI & VII of the Civil Rights Act of 1964.

 Standard Practice Guide (SPG)